Aariq/data-documentR/README.md

 The core of the package is a function that prompts the user for metadata about data sets including a general description and column level details that depend on the data type (numeric, factor, date, etc.).

+This package needs a better name and a convention for function names!

 This metadata can then be written as markdown or text alongside a .csv file(s).
 Here's where I see this project going right now:

 ## Features/roadmap: